Mom on trial for deaths of 2 babies says she blacked out

 Dayvault told investigators in the recording she hid the pregnancy from both her longtime boyfriend and her mother.
 She said she delivered the baby alone in her North Myrtle Beach home.
 And after passing out from the pain and discovering the unconscious baby, she put him in a trash bag and threw him away, the recording showed.

 Dayvault also told investigators this had happened before.
-In November 2017, she said, she also gave birth alone, this time to a girl, and threw her body away, the court heard.
+In November 2017, she said, she also gave birth alone, this time to a girl, and threw her body away after the baby had her umbilical cord wrapped around her neck, the court heard.
 She hid the pregnancy that time too, and there were no complications so no one knew.
 She did not go into details about that birth in the body camera video, which was shown Wednesday during the first day of testimony.

 “This isn’t a murder trial,” prosecutor Josh Holford said in his opening statement Wednesday.
 “We don’t have enough evidence to prove the defendant intentionally killed her babies.
 We are not saying she intentionally suffocated her babies.”